keajs/kea-docs/docs/core/listeners.md

 then the above code might seem overly verbose to you. _"Why must we write `loadUsers` and `setUsers` twice?"_ is a valid question. _"Why can't listeners just implicitly create a new action"_ might be another.

-First, if you don't like it, [wrap these three functions in another function](/docs/intro/what-is-kea#logic-builders) that does just that, and abstract away the boring parts.
+First, if you don't like it, [wrap these three functions in another function](/docs/core/kea#logic-builders) that does just that, and abstract away the boring parts.

 Second, scratch that, just use the [loaders](/docs/plugins/loaders) plugin, as this has already been done for you.

 However, we're learning here, so it's good to spell things out.
-Sometimes though, you will need to explicitly define your data flow, and this will be just the right amount of verbosity.
+Sometimes though, you will need to explicitly define your data flow, and this has proven to be just the right amount of verbosity.

 ### Tracking loading